JimmyBok/500_cities/README.md

     Therefore it is important to understand factors that contribute to bad habits or, conversely, what predicts healthy living.

+     The National Institute on Alcohol Abuse and Alcoholism defines binge drinking as a pattern of drinking that brings a person’s blood alcohol concentration (BAC) to 0.08 grams percent or above.
+This typically happens when men consume 5 or more drinks or women consume 4 or more drinks in about 2 hours.4 Most people who binge drink are not alcohol dependent.
+(From https://www.cdc.gov/alcohol/fact-sheets/binge-drinking.htm)

     Can I predict these bad habits by demographic variables such as age, gender and education?

 ## The Data